SmartWasteCollection/documentation/requirements/use-cases.md

 <!--![Diagram Image Link](./ordinary-collection-use-cases.pm.puml)-->

 During its mission, a garbage truck shares its current location with the system and updates the mission status.
-At each step of the mission, the truck will update its current occupied volume and the emptied bin will do the same as well.
+At each step of the mission, the truck will update its current occupied volume and the emptied dumpster will do the same.

 A mission is generated because at least one dumpster of the system has made a _full dumpster_ notification.